getsentry/relay/docs/architecture/ingest-event-path.md

 Relay can run as part of a Sentry installation, such as within `sentry.io`'s infrastructure, or next to the application as a forwarding proxy.
-A lot of steps described here are skipped or run in a limited form when Relay is *not* running in processing mode:
+A lot of steps described here are skipped or run in a limited form when Relay is *not* running with processing enabled:

 *  Event normalization does different (less) things.

-*  In `static` mode, project config is read from disk instead of fetched from an HTTP endpoint.
-In `proxy` mode, project config is just filled out with defaults.
+*  In certain modes, project config is not fetched from Sentry at all (but rather from disk or filled out with defaults).

 *  Events are forwarded to an HTTP endpoint instead of being written to Kafka.